Ferdinand VII: Revolt

 In the spring of 1823, the restored Bourbon French King Louis XVIII of France invaded Spain, "invoking the God of St. Louis, for the sake of preserving the throne of Spain to a fellow descendant of Henry IV of France, and of reconciling that fine kingdom with Europe."
 In May 1823 the revolutionary party moved Ferdinand to Cádiz, where he continued to make promises of constitutional amendment until he was free.

 When Ferdinand was freed after the Battle of Trocadero and the fall of Cádiz, reprisals followed.
-The Duc d'Angoulême made known his protest against Ferdinand's actions by refusing the Spanish decorations Ferdinand offered him for his military services.
+The Duc d'Angoulême made known his protest against Ferdinand's reneging on his promise of amnesty for the people of Cadiz by refusing the Spanish decorations Ferdinand offered him for his military services.

 During his last years, Ferdinand's political appointments became more stable.
 The last ten years of his reign (sometimes referred to as the Ominous Decade) saw the restoration of absolutism, the re-establishment of traditional university programs and the suppression of any opposition, both by the Liberal Party and by the reactionary revolt (known as "War of the Agraviados") which broke out in 1827 in Catalonia and other regions.

 Death and succession crisis

-As Ferdinand lay dying, his new wife Maria Christina of Bourbon-Two Sicilies had him set aside the Salic Law which would have made his brother Don Carlos heir to the throne instead of any female, so that Ferdinand was succeeded by his infant daughter Isabella II.
-Carlos revolted and said he was the legitimate king.
+In May 1830, Ferdinand VII published the Pragmatic Sanction, again allowing daughters to succeed to the Spanish throne as well as sons.
+This decree had originally been approved by the Cortes in 1789, but it had never been officially promulgated.
+On 10 October 1830, Ferdinand's wife gave birth to a daughter, Isabella, who thereupon displaced her uncle, Infante Carlos María Isidro of Spain, in the line of succession.
+After Ferdinand's death in late September 1833, Carlos revolted and said he was the legitimate king.
 Needing support, Maria Christina, as regent for her daughter, turned to the liberals.
 She issued a decree of amnesty on 23 October 1833.
 Liberals who had been in exile returned and dominated Spanish politics for decades, leading to the Carlist Wars.